mispy-archive/arxivsync/README.md

   archive.sync
 ```

+Stores each XML response as an individual file, each containing up to 1000 records.
+Following an initial harvest, you can rerun this to add additional files containing all records since the last harvest.

-Remember to leave at least a day between syncs-- the temporal granularity doesn't go any smaller than that.
+Remember to leave at least a day between syncs-- the temporal granularity doesn't go any smaller than that!

 ### Reading from an archive